-4-H has been part of Nova Scotia communities since 1922, when the first 4-H club was organized in Heatherton, Antigonish County.
+4-H has been part of Nova Scotia communities since 1922 when the first 4-H club was organized in Heatherton, Antigonish County.
 The historical roots of the Canadian 4-H program are solidly grounded in rural Canada.
-The program originated for the purposes of improving agriculture, increasing and bettering production and enriching rural life.
-Its beginnings were inspired by energetic and idealistic agricultural officials, dedicated school teachers and others committed to ensuring young rural Canadians learned the important skills required to succeed on and off the farm.
+The program originated to improve agriculture, increase production, and enrich rural life.
+Its beginnings were inspired by energetic and idealistic agricultural officials, dedicated school teachers, and others committed to ensuring young rural Canadians learned the essential skills required to succeed on and off the farm.

-The “4-H” program had its beginnings in the USA as early as 1901.
-Agricultural club work began in Canada a few years later and was organized in large part by the Provincial Ministries of Agriculture, but the organization at that time was called “Boys and Girls Clubs”.
+The “4-H” program began in the USA as early as 1901.
+Agricultural club work began in Canada a few years later.
+The Provincial Ministries of Agriculture primarily organized it, but the organization at that time was called “Boys and Girls Clubs.”
 Canada did not adopt the 4-H name until 1952, though it was not, and is not, affiliated with the American program.

-With the growth of 4-H in the provinces, especially the added “national” aspect, beginning in 1924, of sending provincial delegations by train to compete in the agricultural competitions held at the Royal Agricultural Winter Fair in Toronto, Ontario, it quickly became apparent that there was a need for a national coordinating body.
+As 4-H grew provincially, national opportunities presented themselves.
+In 1924, provincial delegations were sent by train to compete in the agricultural competitions held at the Royal Agricultural Winter Fair in Toronto, Ontario.
+It quickly became apparent that there was a need for a national coordinating body.

-A major responsibility was the organization of National Club Week which encompassed the competitions at the Royal as well as other activities.
-Though its format has been altered and its name changed to National 4-H Conference, this prestigious event continues today, as the Council’s longest running program, held annually, each November, as it has been, since 1931, with the exception of a 1939 cancellation due to World War II.
+A significant responsibility was the organization of National Club Week which encompassed the competitions at the Royal and other activities.
+Though its format has been altered and its name changed to National 4-H Conference, this prestigious event continues today as the Council’s longest-running program, held annually, each November, as it has been, since 1931, except for a 1939 cancellation due to World War II.